 The application process at most Thai universities is fairly simple and it usually takes a couple of days to find out whether your application has been accepted or not.
 The following documents are required when applying to study at a Thai university.

-• proof of English proficiency (TOEFL, IELTS, SAT and GRE) within the last two years, with a score of 6.0 or higher
+- proof of English proficiency (TOEFL, IELTS, SAT, or GRE) within the last two years, with a score of 6.0 or higher

 Once you have all your documents ready, visit your selected university’s website to submit an online application or submit your application via email to the admissions office.
-It is also important to note that most of the national universities require entrance exams as a condition for acceptance.
+Most national universities require entrance exams as a condition for acceptance.

 Selection Criteria

-Based on my experience of studying and living in Thailand for over four years, I have outlined the following selection criteria—or factors—to consider when deciding which Thai university you would like to pursue your studies at.
+Based on my experience of studying and living in Thailand for over four years, I have outlined the following selection criteria to consider when deciding which Thai university you would like to pursue your studies at.

 Ranking